A unique exhibition of embroideries from the funds of the Holodomor Museum | May 18-28

 “Now, when the Russians are destroying our history, we have no right to do it with our own hands.
 And these shirts are part of our history,” Daria Anishchuk commented herself.

 We also invite media representatives!
-The Museum staff, scientists and workers of the Foundations are ready to give comments for journalists.
+The Museum staff, scholars and workers of the Foundations are ready to give comments for journalists.